tomokos2/SortVisualizer/README.md

 # SortVisualizer
+Sort Visualizer is a program that demonstrates the process of
+- Bubble sort
+- Insertion sort
+- Merge sort
+- Selection sort
+- Quick sort
-Sort Visualizer is a program that demonstrates the process of bubble sort, insertion sort, merge sort, selection sort, and quick sort by sorting a graph of randomized bars step by step.
+by sorting a graph of randomized bars step by step.
 A description of each algorithm's runtime and space complexities is also displayed whenever the algorithm is chosen.

 ## Structure
 This application is run on two Threads.
 The main thread is used for the visual display and button handling.
 The second thread is created whenever a new sorting process begins.
 By separating these two processes, the algorithm can change speed, stop, skip, and pause without interfering with the main thread's operation.